-- 2. A summary of outreach efforts for the hearings, meetings and workshops in FFY 2019 are listed below: - Notices were posted on the Division of Statewide Planning and Secretary of State websites in English and Spanish.
-In addition, informational flyers were made available at event locations in English. - Direct email notification was sent to the over 1400 planning and transportation contacts in the Division of Statewide Planning's database.
-This database includes: all RI senators and representatives; state agencies, transportation providers, city/town council members; municipal CEOs, town and public works directors, planners, and transportation stakeholders; environmental justice agencies; universities; and, members of the public who have signed up for public notifications. - The Division of Statewide Planning monthly e-newsletter was utilized to provide notice for events and sent to more than 375 interested parties - Event locations selected were accessible to individuals with disabilities.
-Any individual with physical or sensory impairments requiring assistance for a reasonable accommodation to participate, or any individual requiring the services of a spoken language interpreter, was instructed by the hearing notice as to how to request accommodation posted on the Division of Statewide Planning website and physical postings. - Translation service for the limited English proficient public was made available, as needed, for public hearing, meeting and workshop notices, informational event flyers, and attendee feedback surveys.
+- 2. A summary of outreach efforts for the hearings, meetings and workshops in FFY 2021 are listed below: - Notices were posted on the Division of Statewide Planning and Secretary of State websites in English and Spanish.
+In addition, informational flyers were made available at event locations in English. - On August 1, 2020, the Division of Statewide Planning contracted with a web-based public comments management software company, SmartComment.
+The SmartComment software provides the public with easy comment entry, interactive mapping, digital bracketing, and a comment dashboard to provide efficient management of comments and easily display comment analytics for 'comment tracking'.
+SmartComment gives staff the ability to take an automated approach to something that was done manually before to increase productivity and efficiency.
+SmartComment was founded to vastly improve the public comment process for environmentally impactful projects, rule changes, permit applications, and for agencies and organizations that need comprehensive comment support. - Direct email notification was sent to the over 1,400 planning and transportation contacts in the Division of Statewide Planning's database.
+This database includes: all RI senators and representatives; state agencies, transportation providers, city/town council members; municipal CEOs, town and public works directors, planners, and transportation stakeholders; environmental justice agencies; universities; and members of the public who have signed up for public notifications. - The Division of Statewide Planning monthly e-newsletter was utilized to provide notice for events and sent to more than 203 interested parties - Event locations selected were accessible to individuals with disabilities.
+Any individual with physical or sensory impairments requiring assistance for a reasonable accommodation to participate, or any individual requiring the services of a spoken language interpreter, was instructed by the hearing notice as to how to request accommodation posted on the Division of Statewide Planning website and physical postings.